erikjseidel/salt-netdb/README.md

 minions can be on different hosts (indeed this is recommended in the case of more than 5 managed devices or so or where devices are far away from the master host).

-3. Make sure that redis-server is installed on each host that has minion containers.
+#### 3. Make sure that redis-server is installed on each host that has minion containers.

 In the case that you are not using host networking mode for the containers (as is the case in this example), make sure that redis-server is bound to the host docker IP e.g. 172.17.0.1 in addition to the loopback IP.

+#### 4. Configure firewall to allow minion access to master and redis

-4. Also make sure that the firewall rules on your master are set to allow connections to ports from 4505 and 4506 from all minion hosts.
+Also make sure that the firewall rules on your master are set to allow connections to ports from 4505 and 4506 from all minion hosts.
 Finally, in the case you are not using host networking mode make sure to add a rule allowing all incoming from the docker container net (e.g. 172.17.0.0/16).

+#### 5. Configure systemd to manage master and minion containers

-5. We will use systemd to manage of containers.
+We will use systemd to manage of containers.
 Install systemd launchers as per the examples below:

 For the salt master container:
 ```